Naima16/Cholera-phage-antibiotics/Vibriophages_prediction/readme.md

-Phage detection within metagenomics assemblies.
+Phage identification from metagenomic assemblies.
+This script process iPhoP output.